Are Fake Eyelashes Safe?

 - Ammonium Hydroxide

-It may sound scary, but it’s not a scare tactic.
+These ingredients may sound scary, but again every formula is different.
 Ammonium hydroxide is known best for its use in cleaners, but it’s also considered safe for use in food by the FDA.
 Formaldehyde, on the other hand, is a known carcinogen.
-Latex, although not necessarily harmful to the average person, is prone to causing allergic reactions.
+Latex, while not necessarily harmful to the average person, is prone to causing allergic reactions.

-Here are a few ways, starting with the most effective:
+Here are a few ways to prevent fake eyelashes from irritating your eyes, starting with the most effective.

-- Loose eyelashes: Like with natural lashes, these lashes can come loose and get lodged in the eyes.
+Like with natural eyelashes, individual false lashes can shed and get lodged in the eyes.

 It’s important to protect your eyes in any way that you can.
 If you believe you may have an eye infection, schedule an appointment to see one of our eye doctors in Lapeer, Fenton, Grand Blanc, Oxford, or Flint.